Nitrokey/nitrokey-documentation/source/components/nethsm/container/production-image.rst

 Production Image
 ----------------

+The production image is provided for production envrionments with high security demands.
+It requires an external etcd key-value store and offers to run the NetHSM process with hardware-based separation (KVM).
+The connection between the NetHSM process and the key-value store is encrypted.

 The NetHSM production container is a product for paying customers only and can be purchased `here <https://www.nitrokey.com/contact>`__.
 The image can be obtained from `Nitrokey NetHSM registry <https://registry.git.nitrokey.com/distribution/nethsm>`_ using the credentials provided after purchase.

 .. warning::